phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_ab_initio.md

 toc_sticky: true
 ---

+* Note to self: make sure we mention multiple models

 * Because this type of structure prediction is incredibly difficult and computationally intensive, there are still many problems with current *ab initio* algorithms.
 Perhaps one of the largest setbacks is that current algorithms severely limit the length of the input sequence in order to preserve accuracy and reduce runtime.

 The leading *ab initio* modeling algorithm *QUARK* limits the input to only 200 amino acids.
 As a result, we cannot use *ab initio* structure prediction on the RBD of SARS-CoV-2 (about 229 amino acids long according to PDB entry <a href="https://www.rcsb.org/structure/6M0J" target="_blank">6m0j</a>), let alone one of the chains of the S protein (about 1281 amino acids long).